benyaminemp/AI-Agents-RAGs/README.md

 # AI-Agents-RAGs

-Got it!
-Here's a clear and professional way to mention the AWS-based cloud AI agent tutorial in your repository's `README.md`:

----

 ### 🧠 Cloud-Based AI Agent Tutorial (AWS + LangChain)

-This repository includes a step-by-step implementation of a cloud-based AI agent using **AWS Bedrock**, **LangChain**, and **SageMaker Studio Lab**, inspired by the tutorial:
+This repository includes a step-by-step implementation of a cloud-based AI agent using **AWS Bedrock**, inspired by the tutorial:

 📺 **YouTube Tutorial:** [Build a Cloud-Based AI Agent with AWS Bedrock and LangChain](https://www.youtube.com/watch?v=Kqk42ZYMgmk) by *Josh Werner*